franciscovillaescusa/CAMELS/docs/source/snapshots.rst

 As can be seen, the snapshots contain different groups and blocks:

-- ``/Header``.
+- ``Header``.
 This group contains different properties of the simulations such as its box size, number of particles, value of the cosmological parameters...etc.
-- ``/PartType0``.
+- ``PartType0``.
 This group contains the properties of the gas particles.
-- ``/PartType1``.
+- ``PartType1``.
 This group contains the properties of the dark matter particles.
-- ``/PartType4``.
+- ``PartType4``.
 This group contains the properties of the star particles.
-- ``/PartType5``.
+- ``PartType5``.
 This group contains the properties of the black hole particles.

 For instance, the block ``/PartType4/Coordinates`` contains the coordinates of the star particles.
 A detailed description of the different blocks can be found `here <https://www.tng-project.org/data/docs/specifications/#sec1b>`_